cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 - `stack` is the affected Atmos stack
 - `component` is the affected Atmos component in the stack
-- `component_type` is the type of the affected Atmos component (`terraform` or `helmfile`)
+- `component_type` is the type of the component (`terraform` or `helmfile`)
 - `affected` shows what was changed for the component.
 The possible values are:

-  - `vars` - the `vars` component section in the stack config has been modified
+  - `stack.vars` - the `vars` component section in the stack config has been modified
-  - `env` - the `env` component section in the stack config has been modified
+  - `stack.env` - the `env` component section in the stack config has been modified
-  - `settings` - the `settings` component section in the stack config has been modified
+  - `stack.settings` - the `settings` component section in the stack config has been modified
-  - `metadata` - the `metadata` component section in the stack config has been modified
+  - `stack.metadata` - the `metadata` component section in the stack config has been modified
-  - `terraform` - the Terraform component (Terraform files) that the affected Atmos component provisions has been changed
-  - `helmfile` - the Helmfile component (Helmfile files) that the affected Atmos component provisions has been changed
+  - `component` - the Terraform or Helmfile component (Terraform/Helmfile files) that the affected Atmos component provisions has been changed

 <br/>